 He was so sure that he really was the King of Naples that when on the eve of his departure from that city, while walking through the streets with his wife, some Italians called out to him: »Viva il re!« he turned to his wife with a pensive smile and said: »Les malhereux, ils ne savent pas que je les quitte demain!« But though he firmly believed himself to be King of Naples, and pitied the grief felt by the subjects he was abandoning, latterly, after he had been ordered to return to military service, and especially since his last interview with Napoleon in Danzig, when his august brother-in-law had told him: »Je vous ai fait Roi pour régner à ma manière, mais pas à la votre!« – he had cheerfully taken up his familiar business, and – like a well-fed but not over-fat horse that feels himself in the harness and grows skittish between the shafts – he dressed up in clothes as variegated and expensive as possible, and gaily and contentedly galloped along the roads of Poland...
 (III.1.4)

-The tactics of gauging a historical figure by means of several apophthegmatic snapshots is of course ubiquitous in Plutarch’s Lives, so here Tolstoy is arguably on the Plutarchan wavelength.
+The tactics of apprising a historical figure by means of several apophthegmatic snapshots is of course ubiquitous in Plutarch’s Lives, so here Tolstoy is arguably on the Plutarchan wavelength.

 Tolstoy’s Kutuzov as Supra-Apophthegmatic Hero